the-turing-way/the-turing-way/book/website/project-design/sdp/pd-sdp-sensitive-files.md

 ### Creating a `.gitignore` file

-To create a `.gitignore` file, open a new file in a text editor of your choosing (e.g. TextEdit), name the file `.gitignore` (including the `.` at the beginning), and save it in your repository.
+To create a `.gitignore` file, open a new file in a text editor of your choosing (for example TextEdit), name the file `.gitignore` (including the `.` at the beginning), and save it in your repository.
 Alternatively, you can create a `.gitignore` file through the terminal by first navigating to your repository and then running the command `touch .gitignore`.

 To double check that your `.gitignore` file is working as you intended, and the correct files are being ignored, you can run the command `git status --ignored`, which will generate a list of all ignored files.